RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-How-AI-Is-Disrupting-And-Transforming-Th.md

 ---
-title:  "How AI Is Disrupting And Transforming The Cybersecurity Landscape"
+title:  "How AI is Disrupting And Transforming The Cybersecurity Landscape"
-excerpt:  "One of the reasons for the rapid acceleration of cybercrime is the lower barrier (...)"
+excerpt:  "One of the reasons for the rapid acceleration of cybercrime is the lower barrier to entry for malicious actors.
+Cybercriminals have evolved their business models, including now offering subscription services and starter kits.
+The use of lar (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Readin.png
 sidebar:
   - image: /assets/images/RAI_toolkit/Readin.png
-    image_alt: "How AI Is Disrupting And Transforming The Cybersecurity Landscape"
+    image_alt: "How AI is Disrupting And Transforming The Cybersecurity Landscape"
 tags:
   - Artificial Intelligence
   - Cyber Technologies